Thesis and Dissertation

 Formatting Help

-During formatting help hours, students can meet with the ETD Graduate Ambassador in the Graduate Student Center (TCH 213) to receive assistance with the Microsoft Word Template and address any structural or formatting concerns they have with their thesis or dissertation document.
+During formatting help hours, students can meet with the ETD Graduate Ambassador in the Graduate Student Center (TCH 213) or online to receive assistance with the Microsoft Word Template and address any structural or formatting concerns they have with their thesis or dissertation document.

 Thesis and Dissertation Workshops

 Thesis and Dissertation 101: Your Final Semester.
 This workshop is intended for thesis and dissertation students in their final semester.
 Attendees will learn how to meet all deadline requirements including submitting for format review, holding the defense, and submitting their final thesis/dissertation to STARS.
-Attendees of the in-person session will also have the opportunity to learn how to use the Microsoft Word template.

-Other Helpful Workshops
+Additional Helpful Workshops

 Finding & Using Academic Sources.
 This session highlights time-saving steps to locate academic sources for upcoming course assignments and literature reviews.
 Learn how to locate peer-reviewed articles and related sources for topics, identify relevant subject-databases and background information, develop a plan for reviewing sources, and tips to maximize Google Scholar.